RobomasterOwltech/AppCodeTemp/README.md

 ## How to use this repo:

 1. Clone it `git clone git@github.com:RobomasterOwltech/AppCodeTemp.git`
+2. Go into the newly generated directory `cd AppCodeTemp`
 1. Download the submodules `git submodule init && git submodule update`
 1. In case any of the dependencies needs to be updated, simply do: `git submodule update --remote`